openmod-tracker/amiris/CONTRIBUTING.md

 Issues and Bugs are tracked on the [Repository](https://gitlab.com/dlr-ve/esy/amiris/amiris/-/issues) at GitLab.

-We kindly ask you to discuss the AMIRIS developement and configuration at the [openMod Forum](https://forum.openmod.org/).
+We kindly ask you to discuss the AMIRIS development and configuration at the [openMod Forum](https://forum.openmod.org/tag/amiris).

 ## Contact / Help
 You can contact the main developers via [amiris@dlr.de](mailto:amiris@dlr.de) to pose any questions or to get involved.